 Guru Purnima and Lord Shiva

-According to Jaggi Vasudev (Sadhguru), Shiva is not seen as a god in Yogic culture, he is seen as the Adiyogi or the first yogi.
+According to Sadhguru Jaggi Vasudev, Shiva is not seen as a god in Yogic culture but as the Adiyogi or the first yogi.
 Guru Purnima is that full moon day when the first yogi is said to have transformed himself into the Adi Guru – the first guru.
-This is the time of the year when his attention fell upon the now celebrated Saptarishis – his first seven disciples.
+This is the time of the year when he passed the yogic knowledge to the now celebrated Saptarishis – his first seven disciples.

 Guru and Chela

-From age-old stories and times, the importance of gurus has been such that mighty Princes and warriors have sought their knowledge and expertise not merely by studying but living in humble conditions.
-Lord Rama and his brothers, the Pandavas and the Kauravas, were all taught by the great gurus in their ashramas.
-Here are a few famous teacher/ student duo:
+From age-old stories and times, the importance of gurus has been such that mighty Princes and warriors have sought their knowledge and expertise by studying and living in humble conditions.
+Lord Rama and his brothers, the Pandavas and the Kauravas, were taught by the great gurus in their ashramas.
+Here are a few famous teacher/ student duos:

 Lord Rama and Guru Vishwamitra

-When Vishwamitra asked King Dasharatha to send Rama with him, Dasharatha refused to send Rama with him to fight demons as he thought that Rama was very young and promised that instead of Rama, he will come along with his entire army.
+When Vishwamitra asked King Dasharatha to send Rama with him, Dasharatha refused to send Rama with him to fight demons as he thought Rama was very young and promised that instead of Rama, he would come along with his entire army.
 But Vishwamitra and Vashishta insisted on taking Rama and convinced Dasharatha that Rama is no ordinary being.
-Dasharatha eventually agreed to send Rama and also Lakshmana to take care of his brother and the sage.
+Dasharatha eventually agreed to send Rama and Lakshmana to care for his brother and the sage.
 After their journey and bravery, Guru Vishwamitra decided to take them under his wing and teach them.

 Gurudakshina or payment for the knowledge

-With all the knowledge they gained, Rama and Lakshmana killed the demons (Tataka, Subhahu, and others) who were torturing sages while they were performing rituals.
-All the sages and gods were at peace knowing that the disturbances caused by these demons are over.
-This ‘peace of mind’ is the guru Dakshina Lord Rama offered to his guru.
+With all their knowledge, Rama and Lakshmana killed the demons (Tataka, Subhahu, and others) who tortured sages while performing rituals.
+All the sages and gods were at peace, knowing that the disturbances caused by these demons were over.
+This ‘peace of mind’ is what the Guru Dakshina Lord Rama offered to his Guru.

 Ekalavya and Dronacharya

 Ekalavya was the son of a poor hunter.
-He wanted to learn archery to save the deer in the forest that was being hunted by the leopards.
-So he went to Dronacharya (a master of advanced military arts) and requested him to teach him archery.
-Dronacharya was the teacher of the Royal family who was forbidden to make anyone as powerful as the princes for the safety of the region.
+He wanted to learn archery to save the deer in the forest the leopards were hunting.
+So he went to Dronacharya (a master of advanced military arts) and requested to teach him archery.
+Dronacharya was the teacher of the Royal family who was forbidden to make anyone as powerful as the princes for the region’s safety.

-Eklavya in his heart had already accepted Dronacharya as his Guru.
+Eklavya, in his heart, had already accepted Dronacharya as his Guru.
 He went home and made a statue of his Guru.
 Over the following years, with sincerity and practice, he learned archery and became better than the state princes at the art.
-He became so good at it that, he would hear the sound of the animal, shoot an arrow at it and claim the animal.
-Then Arjun one of Dronacharya’s best students heard about Eklavya and wanted to know about his teacher.
-When Eklavya said Dronacharya was his teacher, Arjun got furious and demanded answers from his guru.
-Baffled Dronacharya and Arjuna decided to meet the boy.
+He became so good at it that he would hear the animal’s sound, shoot an arrow at it and claim it.
+Then Arjuna, one of Dronacharya’s best students, heard about Eklavya and wanted to know about his teacher.
+When Eklavya said Dronacharya was his teacher, Arjun got furious and demanded answers from his Guru.
+Baffled, Dronacharya and Arjuna decided to meet the boy.

 Dronacharya said, ‘Eklavya, you must give me some Guru Dakshina.
 You must give me the thumb of your right hand.’
 Eklavya knew that without the thumb, archery could not be practiced.

-Though on the outside, it seemed as if Dronacharya had done injustice to Eklavya, actually Dronacharya uplifted Eklavya from just being a student to becoming an epitome of discipleship.
+Though on the outside, it seemed as if Dronacharya had done injustice to Eklavya; Dronacharya uplifted Eklavya from being a student to becoming an epitome of discipleship.

-Dronacharya then blessed Eklavya with immortality in return of asking him for his thumb.
-So when people think of devotion, they think of Eklavya, and not Arjuna.
+Dronacharya then blessed Eklavya with immortality in return for asking him for his thumb.
+So when people think of devotion, they think of Eklavya and not Arjuna.